-As it is today, does your Accounts Payable team know the number of invoices that are posted without any human review?
+As it is today, does your Accounts Payable team know the number of invoices that are posted in a day without any human review?
 With explainable artificial intelligence (XAI), autonomy and intelligence to cost accounting processes is possible.
 AI learns from your supplier’s invoices and can then predict correct values from an invoice to code the data directly into your GL without manual data entry.
 When the system selects invoices meeting confidence level; it enters the data, classifies the costs, and sends it for approval without human review.
 This functionality is called what Vic.ai has coined Autopilot, which significantly reduces invoice processing time.

 Consider what differentiates true AI from other popular automation strategies, like robotic process automation (RPA).
 RPA is rules and template-based, and therefore cannot recognize new invoice fields from the same supplier and adjust to maintain autopilot.
 Autonomous systems like Vic.ai do not require human input or supervision.
 This number of Autopiloted, or no review invoices, should then increase over time as the AI continues to learn from your suppliers invoices.